KnodesCommunity/nest-casl/docs-source/guide/use-with-guards.md

 This is tested, of course.
 Just see by yourself.

-{@codeblock folded test/use-with-guards/recommended-test.e2e-spec.ts}
+{@codeblock folded use-with-guards/recommended-test.e2e-spec.ts}

 # What next ?

-{@page Better type constraints}
+{@page ./better-type-constraints.md}